sahana/eden/docs/en/docs/installation.rst

 Requirements
 ````````````
 - Apache, nginx, or any other web server with CGI suppport
-- FastCGI, CGI, Passenger or other CGI.
+- FastCGI, uWSGI, Passenger or other CGI.

 **Dependencies**